 (79) Where the Chair of the Non-Academic Misconduct Investigation Committee decides that the material is of such a highly sensitive or personal nature that it should not be considered by the Committee, he or she will make a recommendation about the appropriate course of action to the Investigation Committee for its consideration.

 (80) The Non-Academic Misconduct Investigation Committee will prepare a written report of its findings.
-Where the Non-Academic Misconduct Investigation Committee is of the view that the allegations are sustained whether in full or in part, it may in accordance with those findings recommend to the Deputy Vice-Chancellor and University Provost any one or more of the following actions:
+Where the Non-Academic Misconduct Investigation Committee is of the view that the allegations are sustained whether in full or in part, it may in accordance with those findings recommend to the Vice-President, People and Advancement any one or more of the following actions:

 (81) In making its recommendation, the Non-Academic Misconduct Investigation Committee will consider whether there are any mitigating circumstances and may take into account the fact that the respondent student has admitted the allegation.